 By analyzing these crucial pieces of evidence, our dedicated team can establish a clear link between your use of the defective earplugs, the resulting injuries, and the negligence of 3M.

 You can join other veterans in receiving compensation from 3M if you served in the military between 2003 and 2015 if you meet specific criteria.
 You must have:

 Depending on the level of tinnitus or hearing impairment you have suffered as a result of using the 3M Combat earplugs, you may receive compensation for the following types of damages:

-Zanes Law would be honored to champion your right for compensation from 3M.
-We consider the company’s fraudulent actions, all committed with complete disregard for the safety and well-being for the service men and women fighting to protect our country, to be of the most egregious type of offense.
+Zanes Law would be honored to champion your right to compensation from 3M.
+Our 3M defective earplug lawsuit attorneys consider the company’s fraudulent actions, all committed with complete disregard for the safety and well-being of the service men and women fighting to protect our country, to be the most egregious offense.

 Let us take on your case and give you a free case consultation today.